-The Ministry of Science, Technology, Energy and Mining’s (MSTEM) Strategic Plan 2014-2017 is set in a policy framework that addresses the Medium Term Economic and Social Framework flowing from Vision 2030.
+The Ministry of Science, Energy and Technology (MSET) Strategic Plan 2014-2017 is set in a policy framework that addresses the Medium Term Economic and Social Framework flowing from Vision 2030.
 The National Energy Policy 2009-2030, relevant elements of the Minerals Sector Development Plan of Vision 2030, and other policies addressing different aspects of the ministry’s varied portfolios therefore address the key national outcomes identified in the Medium Term Economic and Social Framework through oversight, implementing the necessary strategies and activities, and monitoring to ensure that the outputs and outcomes will be met.

-Through consultation with key stakeholders, MSTEM provides policy direction for the sectors and guides the policy making process by providing information on key issues from stakeholders to the political directorate.
+Through consultation with key stakeholders, MSET provides policy direction for the sectors and guides the policy making process by providing information on key issues from stakeholders to the political directorate.
 It also provides oversight of implementation through its agencies and other bodies and regulates and monitors the sectors’ performance.
 The area of responsibility under Vision 2030 is contributing to the national goal of a prosperous economy, which includes the national outcomes of energy security, a technology enabled society and internationally competitive industry.

 This Strategic Business Plan 2014-2017 focuses attention on core issues, priorities, objectives and tasks that are necessary to achieve the outcomes that will help to positively transform the portfolios under the ministry’s control.
 It also outlines initiatives that seek to facilitate more efficient and effective use of resources and synergy among MDAs that eliminate waste, overlap and duplication.
 Consequently, its primary national outcomes in keeping with Vision 2030 are: